hypdeb/lawrencium/readme.md

 export CXX=/usr/local/gcc-12.2.0/bin/g++-12.2
 export FC=/usr/local/gcc-12.2.0/bin/gfortran-12.2
 ```
+At this point, the build might still fail because the compiler fails to locate the assembler (which is installed as `/usr/bin/as`).
+If this is the case, create a symbolic link from gcc's bin folder to `/usr/bin/as`.
 ### Installing LLVM
 For clang-format and clang-tidy.
 * `sudo apt update && sudo apt install zlib1g-dev`